-These healthy, delicious, protein-packed banana muffins taste like classic banana bread, but are low in added sugar and way more filling!
+These popular, healthy, delicious, banana protein muffins taste like classic banana bread, but are low in added sugar, packed with protein, and way more filling!

 I remember my Grandma making banana nut bread when I was a kid.
 She would make it often and give it to my sister and me as a snack.